kengaing/canvasmart/README.md

 # What is this for?

-Get an image api or discord
+Get an imfage api for discord

 # Installation